rohitkhatri-314/rohitkhatri-314/README.md

 - 👋 Hi, I’m @rohitkhatri-314
 - 👀 I’m interested in ...
-Videography
+Programming & Videography
 - 🌱 I’m currently learning ...
-Datastructures and Algorithms
+Machine Learning using Python and R
 - 💞️ I’m looking to collaborate on ... nothing as of now because I am learning right now
 - 📫 How to reach me ... work.rohitkhatri@gmail.com
 - 😄 Pronouns: ... he/him